 One day you gave me your cardigan to hold, to stop the tears.
 I smelt it for the rest of the journey.
 Soon after, it faded.
 You became a voice on the phone.
 You said you loved me infinity times a million.
 I sat on the stairs and tried to remember your smell.

 You had gone there to set things up.
 Far far away.
 You were finding work and a house.

 I was painting my nails glitter green and listening to techno with the au pair.
-Ramona.
+Paloma.
 She shaved off her red curls and died the stubble blue.
-Ramona.
+Paloma.
 Wild and young.
 She loved me and you weren’t there, so I drank it up.
-Ramona.
+Paloma.
 We bathed together.
 She ran naked into the sea.

 Later, I was colouring in with the welfare officer, answering questions.
 She sat me down, handed me the paper.
 Draw a line, she said, fill the page with it.
 Then we coloured it in.
 Whilst I was reaching for pencils, trying to keep within the lines, she made me a little informant.
 It was fed back.

 Around that time, you came back to the city.
 To court.
 To answer questions.
 Then you won.